Ragve-hub/Ragve-hub/readme.md

-We use repositories for storage and subsequent discussion and modification of code he code is created to solve specific problems of algorithmic trading Ready-made ideas and trading strategies are not publicly available
+We use repositories for storage and subsequent discussion and modification of code

+Сode is created to solve specific problems of algorithmic trading

+Ready-made ideas and trading strategies are not publicly available

 Open repositories: